predsci/POT3D/README.md

 ## HOW TO BUILD POT3D

-The included `build.sh` script will take a configuration file and generate a Makefile and build the code.
+The included `build.sh` script will use a configuration file to generate a Makefile and build the code.
 The folder `conf` contains example configuration files for various compilers and systems.
-We recommend copying the configuration file closest to your setup and then modifying it to conform to your compiler and system (such as `HDF5` library paths/flags, compiler flags, etc.).
+We recommend copying the configuration file closest to your setup and then
+modifying it to conform to your compiler and system.

 Given a configure script `conf/my_custom_build.conf`, the build script is invoked as:
 ```